One Kilogram of Motivation, Please!

 Why?

-Because organisations, as all tribes, have cultures.
-You need to be aware that the primary role of any culture is the long term survival of the tribe within the existent cultural construct.
+Because organisations, like all tribes, have cultures.
+You need to be aware that the primary role of any culture is the long-term survival of the tribe within the existent cultural construct.
 This means any culture will work through “traditions”.
 Translated, it means social pressure.

 You will actually find yourself in a huge conflict of interest: